Skip to content

 Now, let’s dive into the specifics of 12 North American sumac trees and shrubs.
 Each of these varieties has unique features that suit different gardening needs and ecological roles.

-Also Check: What Is A 4-Way Switch?
-How It Works Explained
+Also Check: Sphagnum Moss: What It Is And How To Use It Guide

 Staghorn Sumac (Rhus typhina)